NhoaKing-Tech/jarvis-streamdeck/README.md

 # Restart jarvis after making changes to code or layouts
 systemctl --user restart jarvis.service

-# Stop jarvis temporarily (useful for debugging, in which case I need to then run jarvis/utils/reset_jarvis.py to reset the deck.
-Then I run python -m jarvis manually to see any errors)
+# Stop jarvis temporarily (useful for debugging, in which case I need to then
+# run jarvis/utils/reset_jarvis.py to reset the deck.
+# Then I run python -m jarvis manually to see any errors)
 systemctl --user stop jarvis.service

 # If the script works as expected, start the service again.
-Do not run python -m jarvis while the service is running, as it will conflict because the service is already using the StreamDeck.
-Also, DO NOT RUN FROM INTEGRATED TERMINAL IN VSCODE, as it messes up the environment.
-Always use a native terminal, as the script will not run the same as it does in a native terminal, and you will waste hours debugging like I did, when actually there is no problem with the code... when running from native terminal, it works fine.
+# Do not run python -m jarvis while the service is running, as it will conflict
+# because the service is already using the StreamDeck.
+# 📢 DO NOT RUN FROM INTEGRATED TERMINAL IN VSCODE, as it messes up the environment.
+# Always use a native terminal, as the script will not run the same as it
+# does in a native terminal, and you will waste hours debugging like I did,
+# when actually there is no problem with the code... when running from native terminal, it works fine.
 systemctl --user start jarvis.service

 # View live logs (Ctrl+C to exit, useful for debugging)